AhCamargo/api-gateway-node-socket.io/README.md

 # API PROXY (gateway) *Node.JS | Socket.io*
-create an api gateway for socket.io
+Create an API Gateway for socket.io

 ### Installation
-[] create a folder
+[ ] Create a folder

-[] create a new file, example: "proxy.js or index.js"
+[ ] Create a new file, example: "proxy.js or index.js"

-[] npm install http-proxy --save
+[ ] npm install http-proxy --save

-[] now copy of the my file proxy.js the configurations
+[ ] Now copy of the my file proxy.js the configurations